 - Use your SSO ID to set your Office 365 password.
 (Office 365 passwords are separate from your SSO ID.)

 - Log into http://mail.umsl.edu using your Office 365 login (email@example.com) and password.

 Once you log in and complete the verification process, you will be taken to the Office 365 Account Home Page.
 From this page you can set a new password and/or provide an alternate e-mail address to assist with recovering your password.

-The University of Missouri campuses have chosen Microsoft Exchange 2010 to provide faculty/staff email.
-As part of UM Shared Services Initiative, this solution has been collaboratively designed and built with high-availability in mind, with the primary systems on the Columbia campus and a failover site on the S&T(Rolla) campus.
+The University of Missouri campuses have chosen Microsoft Exchange to provide faculty/staff email.
+As part of UM Shared Services Initiative, this solution has been collaboratively designed and built with high-availability in mind, with the primary systems on the Columbia campus and a separate failover site.

 On-campus Windows clients: for when auto-configuration does not work

 |Outlook on campus desktops will typically auto-configure the correct settings when Outlook is restarted after mailbox migration|

 |OutlookAnywhere, particularly for laptops taken on and off-campus, allows a connection from off-campus without VPN|